opengeospatial/api_whitepaper/README.md

 ------
 ### About
-This white paper is to support futher discussions and possible actions by the OGC programs.
+This white paper is to support further discussions and possible actions by the OGC programs.
 This document is not a standard.

 This white paper was developed based on multiple discussions in the OGC Standards Program.
 Contributors are listed in the Preface.